Skip to main content

 The point of guardrails is to avoid turning an already complex move into a credibility problem later.

 When you leave, split the work into two tracks: operational closeout and legal/tax verification.
-This source set does not provide official procedure details, so keep legal steps as placeholders until verified.
+Legal steps require official or advisor verification before you act.

 If any step depends on an unverified status assumption, tax outcome, or undocumented location change, stop there and verify before proceeding.
 For a related walkthrough, see How to Use a Wise US Business Account to Satisfy Proof of Income for Spain's Digital Nomad Visa.